 - In-ear headphones

 Over-ear basketball headphones are one of the biggest models out there.
-Despite their bulkiness, however, they are super comfortable and lay flat on your head, surrounding the whole ear.
-Some people prefer these over on-ear headphones mainly for that specific reason – they don’t actually touch the ear.
-This makes the easier to wear over longer periods of time and it also makes them a bit more stable when you’re playing ball.
+Even though they are bulky but comfortable and flat in feel.
+They cover the whole ear.
+Some people prefer these over on-ear headphones.
+Because they are easy to wear over longer periods of time.
+It also makes them a bit more stable when you’re playing ball.

 Sound quality-wise, these are decent but cannot compare to one of the over-ear models.
-They are good enough for listening to music while warming up, though, and often have surprisingly good lows and highs.
+They are good enough for listening to music while warming up.
+However, you’ll get surprisingly good lows and highs.
 They are super lightweight and very durable.
-Water resistance is fairly common nowadays, as well as decent flexibility and impact resistance.
+Water resistance is fairly common nowadays.
+As well as decent flexibility and impact resistance.
 Price-wise they stand between over-ear and in-ear models and are usually in the 100-300$ range.

-Finally, let’s talk about in-ear headphones because they really are some of the most common sports headphones out there.
+Finally, let’s talk about in-ear headphones.
+They are some of the most common sports headphones out there.
 The main reason for their popularity is their compact nature and minimalist design.
-A few years ago, wireless in-ear headphones were connected by a cable and were still not truly “wireless”.
 Nowadays, however, most of them come in the form of two separate headphones that you plug into your ears.
-That makes them extremely easy to wear when you’re playing spots, especially thanks to their ergonomic designs that help them stay in your ear even during intense workouts and basketball games.
+That makes them extremely easy to wear when you’re playing sports.
+Thanks to their ergonomic designs that help them stay in your ear even during intense workouts and basketball games.

 - Sound Quality